 Here we explore CAD software designed for the Apple Mac®.
 We look at its native operating systems as well some CAD software running under Windows® using Parallels®, Bootcamp® or VM-Ware Fusion®.
-We touch on the pros and cons of choosing an Apple® Mac computer for CAD and list all the current CAD software for Mac that is available.
+We touch on the pros and cons of choosing an Apple® Mac computer for CAD and list all the current available CAD software for Mac.

 This article is an overview of all CAD for Mac software.
 Use it to help you choose the most appropriate CAD software for your needs.

 Choosing the best CAD software for your Apple Mac is much easier once you have some fundamental background knowledge.
 It is also important to have a brief look at the history of CAD for the Mac as there are several common misconceptions relating to Apple Mac and ‘design’ software.